warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ## Forthcoming

-21 November 2019, Thursday, at 3PM, by Kathryn Leeming.

-The paper/topic: Forecasting traffic speeds in Bristol using time series methods

-***

 28 November 2019, Thursday, at 3PM, by Daniel J. Tait.

 The paper/topic: Finite Element Method hands-on coding session